Arab culture: Media

 The first émigré Arab newspaper, Mar’at al Ahwal, was published in Turkey in 1855 by Rizqallah Hassoun Al Halabi.
 It was criticized by the Ottoman Empire and shut down after only one year.
 Intellectuals in the Arab world soon realized the power of the press.
 Some countries' newspapers were government-run and had political agendas in mind.
 Independent newspapers began to spring up which expressed opinions and were a place for the public to out their views on the state.
 Illiteracy rates in the Arab world played a role in the formation of media, and due to the low reader rates newspapers were forced to get political parties to subsidize their publications, giving them input to editorial policy.

 Freedoms that have branched through the introduction of the Internet in Middle East are creating a stir politically, culturally, and socially.
 There is an increasing divide between the generations.
 The Arab world is in conflict internally.
 The internet has brought economic prosperity and development, but bloggers have been incarcerated all around in the Middle East for their opinions and views on their regimes, the same consequence which was once given to those who publicly expressed themselves without anonymity.
 But the power of the internet has provided also a public shield for these bloggers since they have the ability to engage public sympathy on such a large scale.
 This is creating a dilemma that shakes the foundation of Arab culture, government, religious interpretation, economic prosperity, and personal integrity.

-Each country or region in the Arab world has varying colloquial languages which are used for everyday speech, yet its presence in the media world is discouraged.
+Each country or region in the Arab world has varying colloquial dialects which are used for everyday speech, yet its presence in the media world is discouraged.
 Prior to the establishment of Modern Standard Arabic (MSA), during the 19th century, the language of the media was stylized and resembled literary language of the time, proving to be ineffective in relaying information.
 Currently MSA is used by Arab media, including newspapers, books and some television stations, in addition to all formal writing.
 Vernaculars are however present in certain forms of media including satires, dramas, music videos and other local programs.